plone/training/ttw/basic.rst

 1. Go back to the Control Panel.
 2. Go to the :guilabel:`Resource Registries` control panel.
 3. On the first tab: enable :guilabel:`Development Mode`.
-4. In the "plone" bundle below, click on "develop CSS".
+4. In the "plone" bundle below, click on :guilabel:`develop CSS`.

 Your panel should now look like this: